crate/cratedb-guide/docs/feature/document/usage.md

-(objects-basics)=
+(objects-usage)=

 # Objects: Analyzing Marketing Data

 Marketers often need to handle multi-structured data from different platforms.
 CrateDB's dynamic `OBJECT` data type allows us to store and analyze this complex, nested data efficiently.
-In this tutorial, we'll explore how to leverage this feature in marketing data analysis, along with the use of generated columns to parse and manage URLs.
+In this usage guide, we'll explore how to leverage this feature in marketing data analysis, along with the use of generated columns to parse and manage URLs.